 The camera system is good, but it’s far from great.
 In his review, Ryan said that the majority of photos taken with the main sensor came out overly contrast-heavy.
 This resulted in rather moody-looking images, even on sunny days.

 The wide-angle camera is a bit softer than the main one.
 It’s a good camera overall, although the colors are a bit oversaturated.
 Whether that’s a good or a bad thing depends on your taste.
-The amount of sharpness, on the other hard, is okay, but nothing crazy.
+The amount of sharpness, on the other hand, is okay, but nothing crazy.

 In low-light situations, the OnePlus 8T is a mixed bag.
 The camera setup can capture a lot of light and detail, but images do come out rather soft due to poor focus.